 Mike is well known in the federal community for his enthusiastic support of continuing education in government.

-As the President of DGI, Mike works with government technical communities to identify topics and develop programs.
+As the President of DGI, Mike works with government communities of interest to identify topics and develop programs.

 Based on those relationships, Mike leads the production of 930gov, training, webinars, and all other DGI content.